MianMubasharAli/workout_app/README.md

 I am using two packages:

 1:- provider:
 I am using it because it makes the code easy and very understandable.
-Like my logic are in different files, I can update data without using the setState() function, etc. This is good for developing large apps with complex code.
+Like my logic are in different files, I can update data without using the setState() function, models are in other files, etc. This is good for developing large apps with complex code.

 2:- test:
 I am using this package to implement unit and widget test for my app according to reqquirnment.